Getting Started with Engage API

 Content-Type: application/json

-Contact Mapp Technical Support to confirm if you have the latest version.
-At the moment this is v19.
+Contact Mapp Technical Support to confirm if you have the latest version, or try checking out your system version with /system/getApiVersion.
+The current version is v19.

 3) Testing